SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-provider-hosted-sharepoint-add-ins.md

 9. Use the F5 key to deploy and run your add-in.
 If you see a **Security Alert** window that asks you to trust the self-signed Localhost certificate, select **Yes**.

 10. Select **Trust It** on the consent page to grant permissions to the add-in.
 Visual Studio will install the web application to IIS Express and then install the add-in to your test SharePoint site and launch it.
 You'll see a page that has the table shown in the following screen shot.
 To see summary information about your SharePoint site, select **Populate Data**.

-   *Figure 4.
-Launch page of the basic provider-hosted add-in sample*

    ![Basic self-hosted app launch page](../images/SP15_basicself-hostedapp.gif)